Rotting sounds – Embracing the temporal deterioration of digital audio

 Almut Schilling (Academy of Fine Arts Vienna) covers the field of preservation of electronic and digital art and will collaborate on researching the principles of degradation.

-The team interacts with a pool of technologists (Marije Baalman, Martin Howse, Martin Gasser, Nadja Wallaszkovits) who will provide knowledge and develop tools and experimental prototypes, and with an advisory board of internationally acclaimed experts (Erich Berger, Reinhold Friedl, Katharina Gsöllpointner, Andreas Rauber, Michael J. Schumacher, Micah Silver, Mario de Vega) providing input and critical feedback.
+The team interacts with a pool of technologists (Marije Baalman, Martin Howse, Martin Gasser, Nadja Wallaszkovits) who provide knowledge and develop tools and experimental prototypes, and with additional international experts (Reinhold Friedl, Andreas Rauber, Mario de Vega, Erich Berger) providing input and critical feedback.

 Cooperation partners for workshops and presentations are the Anton Bruckner University, Linz, the V2 institute for unstable media in Rotterdam, and the Floating Sound Gallery in St. Petersburg, among others.